Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Results

 \subsubsection{Hyper-parameters}

-We follow the StyleGAN2 configuration for training, with the following exceptions: $\gamma=0.0512$ for $R_1$ regularization, $\text{minibatch}=128$, learning rate $\text{lr}=0.0025$ for training from scratch, $\text{lr}=0.002$ for inflation initialization.
-For 2D GANs pre-training, the models are fed with $25,000$K images in total.
-While for 3D GANs, they are trained with $5,000$K images, since 3D models are slow to train.
+We {followed} the StyleGAN2 configuration for training, with the following exceptions: $\gamma=0.0512$ for $R_1$ regularization, $\text{minibatch}=128$, learning rate $\text{lr}=0.0025$ for training from scratch, $\text{lr}=0.002$ for inflation initialization.
+For 2D GANs pre-training, the models are fed with $25,000$K images in total. {However, the 3D GANs were} trained with $5,000$K images since 3D models are slow to train.